-- If you are a learner, we may also receive information about you from your centre, training provider or employer when they register to receive products and/or services form us.
+- If you are a learner, we may also receive information about you from your centre, training provider or employer when they register to receive products and/or services from us.

 Information we collect about you:

-- technical information, including the internet protocol (IP) address used to connect your computer to the Internet, login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;
+- Technical information, including the internet protocol (IP) address used to connect your computer to the internet, login information, browser type and version, timezone setting, browser plug-in type and version, operating system and platform;

-- information about your visit to our Website such as the products and/or services you searched for and view, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.
+- Information about your visit to our website such as the products and/or services you searched for and viewed, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.